 I always get a high from opening a new bank account.
 I know, I’m weird!
 Maybe this doesn’t appeal to your inner financial geek at all, but either way, you’ll want to open a separate account for this new goal.

 You don’t want to mix your personal savings, or other accounts with this money.
 It’s going to be used for a specific purpose and should have a dedicated account.
-I personally use and recommend a Capital One 360 savings account since you can open a new account online and it’s completely free.
+You can open a CITBank savings account online in just a few minutes, and it’s completely free.

 We already have multiple savings accounts, so it just makes sense to add a new account to the list.
 All the extra money you make from your action plan (created in the above step) should be deposited directly into this new account.

 If it works better, you can simply open up a new account at a completely different bank, so you won’t be tempted to touch the money.
 Just make sure you don’t spend too much time over thinking this step.